jokade/slogging/README.md

 slogging
 ========

 A simple logging library for Scala and Scala.js.
-Slogging is compatible to [scala-logging](https://github.com/typesafehub/scala-logging) (and hence slf4j) and uses macros to check if logging statements should be executed.
+Slogging is compatible to the [scala-logging](https://github.com/typesafehub/scala-logging) (and slf4j) API, and uses macros to check if logging statements should be executed.

 Getting Started
 ---------------